withastro/astro/docs/reference/api-reference.md

 `Astro.site` returns a `URL` made from `buildOptions.site` in your Astro config.
 If undefined, this will return a URL generated from `localhost`.

 ## Collections API
 ### `collection` prop

 ```jsx
 const { collection } = Astro.props;
 ```

-When using the [Collections API][docs-collections], `collection` is a prop exposed to the page with the following shape:
+When using the [Collections API](/core-concepts/collections), `collection` is a prop exposed to the page with the following shape:

 | Name                      |         Type          | Description                                                                                                                       |
 | :------------------------ | :-------------------: | :-------------------------------------------------------------------------------------------------------------------------------- |